OttaviaE/implicitMeasures/cran-comments.md

 There were no major changes in the package.
 A few lines of code were added to make the package compatible with data imported from SPSS.

-It was found an error in a column name of the data frame resulting from the function clean_sciat(), and it was fixed.
+It was found an error in a column name of the data frame resulting from the function `Dsciat()`, and it was fixed.